bguillouet/traj-dist/README.md

 * Grid representation are used to compute the OWD distance.

-* Python implementation are also available in this depository but are not used within `traj_dist.distance` module.
+* Python implementation is also available in this depository but are not used within `traj_dist.distance` module.

 ## Dependencies